Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 But about that cloak.

 I suspect that Lily knew James very well, and she knew he had a tendency to take silly risks.
 She and Albus may have talked James into loaning the cloak to Albus to have someone in the Order use on their behalf while they were in hiding.
 And, just coincidently, to keep James from playing at silly buggers with it and faffing about where he wasn’t safe.
-(Lily even suggests something of that nature in the letter to Sirius which turned up at #12.)
+(Lily even suggests something of that nature in her letter to Sirius which turned up at #12.)

 The most widely accepted fan theory was that since James wasn’t cooperative over the choice of Secret Keeper, Albus may have decided to hedge his bets by posting someone in that invisibility cloak within view of where the house was suppose to be.